Crunch time: Biden faces critical next 2 weeks for agenda - The Boston Globe

 Advertisement

-Even Democratic leaders are divided on the best way to shrink the overall price tag of the package in order to win over more votes.
-Biden said Friday he prefers including all of the wish-list proposals, but trimming down the length of the programs to cut costs.
+Even Democratic leaders are divided on the best way to shrink the overall price tag of the package to win over more votes.
+Biden said Friday he prefers including all of the wishlist proposals but trimming down the length of the programs to cut costs.
 His thinking is that a future Congress can vote later to extend programs that the American people will find popular.

 But days earlier, House Speaker Nancy Pelosi suggested the opposite tack — approving a narrower set of programs to last for a longer time period.